-In Vitro Infectious Disease Testing
+Anti-infectives In Vitro Testing

-Charles River can quantify the effect of your test compounds on the growth and infectivity of a wide range of bacteria and viruses using standardized assays.
+Charles River can quantify the effect of your antiviral and antimicrobial test compounds on the growth and infectivity of a wide range of bacteria and viruses using standardized assays.
 We work with many bacterial pathogens to help you to calculate the minimum inhibitory concentration (MIC), minimum bactericidal concentration (MBC), and time-kill values for your antibiotics, resistance modifiers, and virulence modulators.
 We offer cell-based assays, including internalization and killing and biofilms.

 Our in vitro team can provide support for your in vivo efficacy studies to enumerate bacterial load in tissues following treatment.
 Our virologists are experienced with every stage of antiviral and vaccine development, including propagating viruses, determining viral titres, and testing the efficacy of your antivirals.
 We use cell culture viability assays and plaque assays to test lead compounds as part of in vitro viral screening programs or in support of in vivo models.

-In vitro bacterial assays include:
+Antimicrobial in vitro bacterial assays include:

-- Time-kill assay
+- Time-kill assays

 - In vitro pharmacokinetic and pharmacodynamics assays